mayadata-io/oep-e2e/litmus/director/tcid-iuod29-upgrade-two-replica-pod-pending/README.md

-# Upgrade the application with 3 replicas when all replica pod is not running
+# Upgrade the application with 3 replicas when two replica pod is not running

 <b>tcid:</b> iuod29 <br>
 <b>name:</b> "Upgrade the application with 3 replicas when two replica pod is not running"<br>